Natural materials are good. We often tell you this .

 When to be wary of synthetics?

-- Entry level and fast fashion.
+- In entry-level and fast-fashion.
 I'm talking about products here between 50 and 100€ (or even 150€).
-Here, synthetics are used almost systematically to lower costs, and not really to add any technicality.
+Here, synthetic is used almost systematically to lower costs, and not really to add any technicality.

 - More generally, when nothing is indicated in the product sheet.
 A brand has every interest in letting you know when one of their products is windproof or water-repellent.